for Children (Nursery-6th Grade)

 up to -2 years

 Our youngest children are cared for in the first floor Nursery.
 Here we create a warm, accepting atmosphere where trust is formed, helping our tiny ones to be comfortable and happy.
 Children will have time for exploration and plenty of cuddling.
-We have two rooms available for our growing needs, one for more active babies and the other for quiet time.
 If your baby or toddler needs you to stay for a few minutes or the entire service, you are most welcome.
-Parents are asked to sign-out a pager from the Information Desk.
+Parents are asked to leave cell phone information at the Information Desk.
 If a child is unhappy and cannot be comforted in a reasonable period of time, you will be contacted.
-Another option is for parents and babies to view the service on the monitor in the Daisy Bingham Room (located in the basement of the Sanctuary).
+Another option is for parents and babies to view the service on the monitor in the Cry Room directly across from the Nursery.
+There are lots of options for children who need to take their time separating.

 2- & 3- year olds by Sept.
 1